Siudya/PYNQ-Classification/README.md

 ## PROJECT NAME:
-PYNQ Classification - Python on Zynq FPGA for Convolutional Neural Networks (Alpha Release)
+PYNQ Classification - Python on Zynq FPGA for Convolutional Neural Networks

 ## BRIEF DESCRIPTION:
 This repository presents a fast prototyping framework, which is an Open Source framework designed to enable fast deployment of embedded Convolutional Neural Network (CNN) applications on PYNQ platforms.